learn-co-students/crowdfunding-sql-lab-001/readme.md

 ####You need to make the following changes

-1. in sql_runner.rb, change the sample.sql to whatever the name of your SQL file is going to be.
+1. in `sql_runner.rb`, change the `sample.sql` to whatever the name of your SQL file is going to be.
 If you want multiple SQL files, add new methods with the new filenames, like:
 ```ruby
 def execute_sample_sql
   sql = File.read('lib/sample.sql')